A more recent publication of this set of statistics is available: Earnings-related pension recipients in Finland

 The Quality Description of the statistics (section “Coherence and comparability of data”) includes more detailed information on the comparability of the time series.

-Social insurance, pension, earnings-related pension, old-age pension, disability pension, partial and full-time disability pension, unemployment pension, farmers’ special pension, part-time pension, retirement, disability pension decision
+Social insurance, pension, earnings-related pension, old-age pension, disability pension, disability pension, unemployment pension, farmers’ special pension, part-time pension, partial old-age pension, retirement

 Concepts and Definitions

 In the tables on persons having retired on an earnings-related pension, the age used is the age at the start of the pension.
 In other tables it is the age at the end of the statistical year.

 The average age is the arithmetic mean of the ages.
 For recipients of an earnings-related pension the age is calculated from the age at the end of the statistical year, and for persons who have retired on an earnings-related pension, from the age when the pension starts.

 The median age is the age for the middle-most observation in the data.

 The domicile of a person is seen to be the domicile on the last day of the year.
 For pensions paid abroad, the country of residence is the country of residence on the last day of the statistical year.

 Countries of residence are categorized according to the country categorization valid at the end of the statistical year.
 Counties are classified according to the regional classification in force at the end of the statistical year.

 Earnings-related pension expenditure includes all statutory pensions from the private and public sector paid during the statistical year, as well as voluntary, registered supplementary pensions paid by the employer, but not pensions paid by the municipalities according to the old local government regulations.

 By main cause of incapacity to work is meant the main disease which is the basis of the pension.
 Although the reason for the disability may sometimes be a significant secondary disease in addition to the main disease, statistics are based solely on the classification of main diseases.